daipozhi/Purpose-Player-2/README.md

-# Purpose-Player
+# Purpose-Player-2

-Purpose player 3.4-35
+Purpose player 2  3.4-36

   this is a open source software,based on FFmpeg,play audio and video on Windows and Ubuntu/Linux Mint,and it can display "sound river".

-  there is a directory "ffmpeg-4.4-src-3.4-35" ,decompress "ffmpeg-4.4.tar.xz", it create a directory "ffmpeg-4.4" ,
+  there is a directory "ffmpeg-4.4-src-3.4-36" ,decompress "ffmpeg-4.4.tar.xz", it create a directory "ffmpeg-4.4" ,
-  use files in "ffmpeg-4.4-src-3.4-35/fftools" to replace same name files in directory "ffmpeg-4.4/fftools", use files in "ffmpeg-4.4-src-3.4-35/libavdevice" to replace same name files in directory "ffmpeg-4.4/libavdevice", use file "ffmpeg-4.4-src-3.4-35/configure" to replace same name file in directory "ffmpeg-4.4", and compile it like FFmpeg, copy ffplay.exe to "app" directory,then you can play media file.
+  use files in "ffmpeg-4.4-src-3.4-36/fftools" to replace same name files in directory "ffmpeg-4.4/fftools", use files in "ffmpeg-4.4-src-3.4-36/libavdevice" to replace same name files in directory "ffmpeg-4.4/libavdevice", use file "ffmpeg-4.4-src-3.4-36/configure" to replace same name file in directory "ffmpeg-4.4", and compile it like FFmpeg, copy ffplay(.exe) to "app" directory,then you can play media file.
+  ( if you are in Linux or Msys , copy ffplay(.exe) to app directory , if you are in Msys2(MinGW64) , please copy ffplay.exe to app2 directory )

   it can display "sound river",it separate audio to 117 parts by frequency,display it like a river, (use mouse click button "River On"),in the bottom is 20khz audio,in the top is 20hz audio,river moves from left to right.